 Flamenco Flamenco is a song, music and dance style which is strongly influenced by the Gitanos (Spanish Gypsies), but which has its deeper roots in Moorish and Jewish musical traditions.
 Originally, flamenco consisted of unaccompanied singing (cante).
 Later the songs were accompanied by flamenco guitar (toque), rhythmic hand clapping ( palmas), rhythmic feet stomping (zapateado) and dance (baile).
 The toque and baile are also often found without the cante, although the song remains at the heart of the flamenco tradition.

 Folk Music by and of the common people, folks is a down-to-earth style focusing on universal truths, often with traditional acoustic instrumentation and a simple melody.
 Folk music arose in societies not yet affected by mass communication and the commercialization of culture.
 It was originally shared and performed by an entire community — not by a special class of expert performers — and was transmitted by word of mouth.
-See Czech Melody Time, International Folk Bazaar, Nobody’s Happy Hour, The Singer And The Song.
+See Czech Melody Time, International Folk Bazaar, Nobody’s Happy Hour, and The Singer And The Song.

-Folk-Rock Folk-rock is popular music resembling or derived from folk music but incorporating the stronger beat of rock music and using electric instruments.
+Folk-rock Folk-rock is popular music resembling or derived from folk music but incorporating the stronger beat of rock music and using electric instruments.
 See Love On The Dole.

 Funk Funk is a distinct style of music originated by African-Americans, e.g., James Brown and his band members (especially Maceo and Melvin Parker), The Meters, George Clinton, and Bootsy Collins.
 Funk best can be recognized by its syncopated three against four rhythms; thick bass line (often based on an “on the one” beat); razor-sharp rhythm guitars; chanted or hollered vocals (as that of Marva Whitney or the Bar-Kays); strong, rhythm-oriented horn sections; prominent percussion; an upbeat attitude; African tones; dance-ability; and strong jazz influences (e.g., as in the music of Miles Davis, Herbie Hancock, George Duke, Eddie Harris, and others).
 See Crate Digger’s Gold.

 Garage (Rock) A simple, raw form of rock and roll that emerged in the mid-1960s, largely in the United States.
 The term “garage rock” comes from the perception that many such performers were young and amateurish, and often rehearsed in a family garage (this stereotype also evokes a suburban, middle-class setting).
 Largely inspired by British Invasion bands like The Beatles, The Kinks, The Who and The Rolling Stones, these groups mostly played a homespun variation on British Invasion rock — although other influences were also apparent, especially the surf music style that immediately preceded the garage era.
 “Garage rock” was often musically crude, but nevertheless conveyed great passion and energy.
 Most of the bands used simple chord progressions, pounding drums, and short, repetitive lyrics.
-See Darkside Daddy, Ear Candy 2.0, The Radio Still Screams, Stronger Than Dirt.
+See Bloodstains From The Grave, Darkside Daddy, Ear Candy 2.0, The Radio Still Screams, and Stronger Than Dirt.

 Glam-Rock Glam rock is a style of rock music that developed in the United Kingdom in the early 1970s performed by musicians who wore outrageous costumes, makeup, and hairstyles, particularly platform shoes and glitter.
 Bands included David Bowie (in 1973), Roxy Music (until about 1974), T-Rex, Elton John, Slade, and Sweet, among others.